kuljitvirk/quantum/README.md

 ### `tbm`

-Zinc-Blende and Diamond strucutre tight binding models for sp3 bonded semiconductors.
+Zinc-Blende and Diamond strucutre tight binding models for sp<sup>3</sup> bonded semiconductors.

-* Tight binding parameters and the validated model implementation from the textbook by Cardona [1] and the 10-band model introduced in the seminal paper by Vogl [2]et. al. [Download](tbm/tbzincblende.py)
+* Tight binding parameters and the validated model implementation from the textbook by Yu and Cardona [1], and the 10-band model with anti-moding s-orbitals, presented in the seminal paper by Vogl et al. [2] [Download](tbm/tbzincblende.py)

-Tight binding models for two-dimensional materials.
-* Parameters for the tight binding model of MoS<sub>2</sub>,MoSe<sub>2</sub>,WS<sub>2</sub>,and WSe<sub>2</sub> proposed in PRB, Fang et. al. , 95 (20), 2015 arXiv: 1506.08860 [1].
-* Tight-binding Hamiltonian of [1] decomposed by hopping vectors, so that it can be put into Bloch-Pierels form for Floquet dynamics.
-[Download](tbm/tbtmdc)

 [1] Yu, Peter and Manuel Cardona, "Fundamentals of Semiconductors"

 [2] Vogl, P and Hjalmarson, H and Dow, J "A SEMI-EMPIRICAL TIGHT-BINDING THEORY OF THE ELECTRONIC STRUCTURE" , I. Phys.
 Chom.
 Solids Vol. 44, No. 5. pp. 365-378, 1983.
 [Download](tbm/VoglPaper.pdf)

+Tight binding models for two-dimensional materials.
+* Parameters for the tight binding model of MoS<sub>2</sub>,MoSe<sub>2</sub>,WS<sub>2</sub>,and WSe<sub>2</sub> proposed in PRB, Fang et. al. , 95 (20), 2015 arXiv: 1506.08860.
+* Tight-binding Hamiltonian of Fang et. al. decomposed by hopping vectors, so that it can be put into Bloch-Pierels form for Floquet dynamics.
+[Download](tbm/tbtmdc)

 ### `utils`